wp-plugins/bmlt-tabbed-ui/trunk/readme.txt

 == Screenshots ==

-<a href="http://orlandana.org/">Go to this Web page to get an idea of how this looks.</a>
+<a href="http://orlandona.org/meetings/">Go to this Web page to get an idea of how this works.</a>

 == Changelog ==

+= 1.2 =
+* Fixed URI on the screenshots page
+* Changed Plugin URI to Wordpress plugin directory

 = 1.1 =
 * Complete rewrite of plugin to conform with Wordpress standards